 We’ve come to expect automatic doors in many types of facilities.
-Grocery stores, hotels, hospitals, airports and convenience stores are all commonly associated with the automatic door.
-But automatic doors can add convenience, cost savings and an enhanced sense of customer service in many other types of buildings as well.
+Grocery stores, hotels, hospitals, airports and convenience stores all have automatic doors.
+However, automatic doors can add convenience, cost savings and an enhanced sense of customer service in many other types of buildings as well.
 Architects may want to consider automatic doors for building designs where they may not traditionally think of them.
 The American Association of Automatic Door Manufacturers has identified 6 situations where architects may want to consider automatic doors.

 For older demographics

-When buildings are in neighborhoods with an older demographic, such as near a retirement community, automatic doors can provide a huge competitive advantage.
-Retail stores, movie theaters, and restaurants that welcome customers with an auto open and close door are much appreciated by those who may be dealing with disabilities, canes, and walkers.
+When buildings are in neighbourhoods with an older demographic, such as near a retirement community, automatic doors can provide a competitive advantage.
+Retail stores, movie theatres and restaurants that have automatic doors would attract customers who use assistive devices that make it easy for them to enter and exit the building.

-Entertainment venues, educational facilities and public transportation stations that get large rushes of crowds at peak times can benefit greatly from automatic doors.
+Entertainment venues, educational facilities and public transportation terminals that have high traffic at peak times can benefit greatly from automatic doors.
 It can make it easier for these institutions to manage the flow of people and provide them with an easy to use entry system.

 When space is limited

-It is often more effective and cost efficient to install automatic doors, than it is to implement other architectural ADA requirements.
-Low-energy swinging doors offer a cost effective solution to providing universal accessibility, while allowing able bodied traffic to use the door as a manual, swinging door.
+It is often more effective and cost-efficient to install automatic doors than it is to implement other architectural AODA requirements.
+Low-energy swinging doors offer a cost-effective solution to provide universal accessibility while also allowing manual operation of the door.

 To save energy

-Automatic doors can reduce wasted energy and may significantly lessen heating and cooling costs.
-Automatic doors open only when triggered and then close afterward.
-This eliminates the incidence of doors being left open, which would let outside air in, keeping the inside cool in the summer and warm in the winter.
+Automatic doors can reduce wasted energy and may significantly reduce heating and cooling costs.
+Automatic doors only open when triggered.
+This eliminates the possibility of the door being left open, which would let outside air in, keeping the inside cool in the summer and warm in the winter.

 For premium convenience

 Studies show businesses with automatic doors are perceived by consumers to have a higher level of service than those that do not.
-An automatic door can be a great a way to help position a company a step above.
+An automatic door can be a great way to show that your organization is customer-focused.